 Harvard once again dominates.
-In 2021, Harvard is first, followed by Caltech, Stanford, Imperial College London, and Karolinska Institute in Sweden.
-Last year's top five included Harvard, Caltech, Imperial College London, Stanford, and MIT.
+For 2023, Harvard is first, followed by Caltech, Stanford, MIT, Imperial College London, and the University of Pennsylvania.
+Last year's top five included Harvard, Caltech, Stanford, Imperial College London, and Karolinska Institutet in Sweden.

 Since 2010 (RUR began in 2013 but its rankings cover 2010 to the present), Harvard has finished first all but three times, relinquishing its crown to Caltech in 2012, 2013, and 2016.

 As with THE, Round also publishes the results of its reputational survey of teaching and research, separating a purely reputation-based ranking from an approach that includes more quantifiable data.
 And just like with THE's reputation results, Round's reputation ranking concludes that Harvard leads the way.
 Harvard has finished first in every reputational ranking since 2010.
 For 2021, the remaining top five are MIT, Stanford, Cambridge, and Oxford.

 QS World University Rankings

 The QS World University Rankings have existed since 2004.
 Combining survey research and data analysis, QS looks at academic reputation, faculty-to-student ratio, reputation among employers, citations, and international faculty and student ratios.

 In the last six rankings, MIT has finished first.
 For 2024, Cambridge is second, followed by Oxford, Harvard, and Stanford.
 In prior years, MIT, Stanford, and Harvard have taken the top three spots.